Ivan Lavrov

 Job Market Paper

-Scarring Effects of Financial Distress: Evidence from Chapter 11 Reorganizations
+The Scarring Effect of Financial Distress: Evidence from Chapter 11 Reorganizations

-Abstract Firms defaulting on their debt often do not go out of business, many of them reorganize through a Chapter 11 bankruptcy.
-Are their borrowing costs commensurate with their post-bankruptcy creditworthiness?
-I answer this question using a panel of credit spreads for large public US firms that emerged from Chapter 11 bankruptcy in 1998-2022 and show that surviving a bankruptcy has a scarring effect on the firms.
-I document that an improvement of the credit rating by one grade is associated with a smaller reduction in the borrowing costs for emergent firms than for comparable never-bankrupt firms, lasting for up to 12 months after the emergence from bankruptcy, but only for the relatively strong credit ratings of BB- and above.
-My findings suggest that the post-bankruptcy bond market is less efficient in distinguishing and rewarding the firms’ financial soundness, diminishing their incentives to rebuild the reputation of a solid debtor.
+Abstract Firms defaulting on their debt often do not go out of business.
+Instead, many of them reorganize through a Chapter 11 bankruptcy.
+Are their borrowing costs commensurate with their post-reorganization financial health?
+I answer this question by assembling a panel of 207 bonds from post-reorganization issuers and show that surviving a bankruptcy has a scarring effect on firms.
+Measuring financial health with credit ratings and borrowing costs with credit spreads, I document that in their first post-emergence year financially sound firms experience higher borrowing costs than comparable never-bankrupt firms, whereas vulnerable firms enjoy lower costs.
+My findings suggest that the post-reorganization bond market may be inefficient in distinguishing financially sound issuers and rewarding them with favorable borrowing costs, making it difficult to rebuild the reputation of solid debtors.